 A Food Safety Supervisor has an array of duties which relate to maintaining and improving a business’ food safety.
 To responsibly manage a business’ food safety, a Food Safety Supervisor must:

-A Food Safety Supervisor is a business’ food safety encyclopaedia and should keep up to date on changes to food safety regulations.
+A Food Safety Supervisor is a business’ food safety encyclopedia and should keep up to date on changes to food safety regulations.

 Find out what training a Food Safety Supervisor needs in Australia.